oliverbaptiste/soundsurgeon/README.md

 ```

-In `App.init`, `App.synthObj` is assigned an instance of the `Tone.MonoSynth` instrument, a monophonic synthesizer composed of:
+In `App.init`, `App.synthObj` is assigned an instance of the `Tone.MonoSynth`
+instrument, a monophonic synthesizer composed of:

 * one oscillator
 * connected to an amplitude envelope
 * connected to a filter that is controlled by its own envelope
 * connected to the `Tone.Destination` output object.

-The [Tone.js API](https://tonejs.github.io/docs/) describes the various methods and parameters available to `Tone` components.
-The major `Tone.MonoSynth` sound parameters are:
+The [Tone.js API](https://tonejs.github.io/docs/) describes the various methods
+and parameters available to `Tone` components.
+The major `Tone.MonoSynth` sound
+parameters are:

+* Oscillator
+  * Mute button
-* Mute and Volume control
+  * Volume slider
-* Waveform type
+  * Waveforms:
 	* Sine
     * Square (default)
     * Triangle
     * Sawtooth
+  * Detune
+  * Portamento
 * Amplitude Envelope
   * Attack
   * Decay
   * Sustain
   * Release
-* Portamento
-* Detune
-* Filter
-  * Q
 * Filter Envelope
   * Attack
   * Decay
   * Sustain
   * Release
+  * “Q”

-The user interface used to live in `index.html`, but is now generated via a template string in `App.view`.
-HTML5 `<input>` elements are utilized to control these parameters:
+The user interface used to live in `index.html`, but is now generated via a
+template string in `App.view`.
+HTML5 `<input>` elements are utilized to control
+these parameters:

 * `checkbox` for the mute button
 * `radio` for waveform selection
 * `range` sliders for all other parameters

-The `App.initControls` method invoked in `App.init` accepts a Tone.js synth object as an argument, gets the synth's sound parameters, and adjusts the UI to represent those values using jQuery methods:
+The `App.initControls` method invoked in `App.init` accepts a Tone.js synth
+object as an argument, gets the synth's sound parameters, and adjusts the UI to
+represent those values using jQuery methods:

 ```javascript
 initControls: function(synth) {